Columbia College Chicago: History

 With this renewed focus on building its academic program, the institution was awarded full accreditation in 1974 from the North Central Association of Colleges and Schools and in 1984, received accreditation for its graduate programs.
-In 1975, when the college's enrollment exceeded 2,000, it purchased its first real estate, the 175000 sqft building at 600 South Michigan Avenue (the building is now known as the Alexandroff Campus Center).
+In 1975, when the college's enrollment exceeded 2,000, it purchased its first real estate, the 175000 sqft building at 600 South Michigan Avenue (the building is known as the Alexandroff Campus Center).
 At the time of Alexandroff's retirement in 1992, the college served 6,791 students and owned or rented more than 643000 sqft of instructional, performance, and administrative space.

 From 1992 until 2000, John B. Duff, former commissioner of the Chicago Public Library and former chancellor of the Massachusetts Board of Regents of Higher Education, served as the college's president.
 On October 28, 1997, the college changed its name to Columbia College Chicago, and the institution continued to expand its educational programs and add to its physical campus by purchasing available buildings in the South Loop.
 This played a significant part in its presence in the South Loop and downtown Chicago.
-Today, the college's campus occupies almost two dozen buildings and utilizes over 2.5 million square feet.
+The college's campus occupies almost two dozen buildings and utilizes over 2.5 million square feet.

 In 2000, Warrick L. Carter became the college's president.
-Through 2010, under his leadership, the college created new student-based initiatives such as Manifest, the annual urban arts festival celebrating Columbia's graduating students, and ShopColumbia, a store where students can showcase and sell their work on campus; partnered with local universities to construct the University Center; purchased new campus buildings; added new curricula; and oversaw the college's first newly constructed building, the Media Production Center.
+Through 2010, under his leadership, the college created student-based initiatives such as Manifest, the annual urban arts festival celebrating Columbia's graduating students, and ShopColumbia, a store where students can showcase and sell their work on campus; partnered with local universities to construct the University Center; purchased campus buildings; added curricula; and oversaw the college's first constructed building, the Media Production Center.

-Recently, the college has a growing program of international exchanges, including associations with Dublin Institute of Technology, the University of East London, and the Lorenzo de' Medici Italian International Institute.
+The college has grown international exchanges, including associations with Dublin Institute of Technology, the University of East London, and the Lorenzo de' Medici Italian International Institute.
 Through the vast diversity of students and graduates, the school brings a rich vision and a multiplicity of voices to American culture, encouraging students to "author the culture of their times".

-However, Columbia has not been exempt from internal and external criticism in recent years.
+However, Columbia has not been exempt from internal and external criticism.
 During the 2011–12 school year, the college administration attempted to implement a set of sweeping changes to the college's curriculum, staffing policies, and overall institutional structure, through an initiative dubbed Blueprint | Prioritization.
 As the specifics of the changes and cutbacks came to light over the course of the school year, students and faculty from affected departments and majors vocalized their opposition to the cutbacks by staging protests during administrative meetings, mic-checking Interim Provost Louise Love during an open hearing about the proposed cutbacks, and circulating petitions calling for certain decisions, and even the entire process, to be reversed, citing "union busting" practices, consistent tuition hikes, and frequent, unexplained personnel changes across the college.